joomlashack/ShackBuilder/README.md

 #### Optional properties

-##### Include installer library

-You can disable the installer for some kind of extensions like Joomla libraries.
-Joomla is not able to run any custom installer script for libraries, so we can ignore the instaler for them.
-The default value is 1.

-    include.installer=0

 ##### Alias for Related Extension's Path

 If you extension has one or more related extension, you must set its local copy path alias: